HelloGithubC/my_fft/README.md

 1. For Makefile: it's neccessary to install pybind11 using pip or conda if you don't want to change CXXFLAGS by yourself.

 2. For CMake: you need to change the path of cmake files of pybind11 in CMakeLists.txt by yourself.
-Or you need to delete the path of them if you install pybind11 by cmake.
+Or you need to delete the path of them if you install pybind11 by cmake or conan with cmake build tools.

 ### Others
 I provide conan file at conanfile.txt